weirdwizardthomas/azurecup-2021-triumviratus/README.md

 Alternatively you may want to use distributions like [Anaconda](https://www.anaconda.com/) for downloading & dependency management.

+## Configuration

+All configuration is provided by the `config.yaml` file.
+There is a default configuration provided.

 ## Running the classifier

 Running the application in the main mode, listening for input data, requires three items: